Helping sugarcane farmers protect the Great Barrier Reef

-We’re developing an app, 1622™, which combines data from diverse sources to help sugarcane farmers optimise their crop management, reduce nitrogen losses and help protect the Reef.
+We’re developing a suite of apps called 1622™, which combine data from diverse sources to help sugarcane farmers optimise their crop management, reduce nitrogen losses and help protect the Reef.
 For the first time, farmers will have real-time information on key factors for growing sugarcane.

-Water quality: The 1622™ app displays nitrogen losses at multiple sites within an agricultural catchment.
+Water quality: The 1622™WQ app displays nitrogen losses at multiple sites within an agricultural catchment.
 Growers can see information over a defined time period and can compare multiple locations within a catchment.
 It allows farmers to see, for example, the influence of recent rainfall on water quality, how water quality differs between locations, or whether management actions such as recent fertilising has affected nitrogen losses.
 They can also see other aspects of water quality, like creek height and turbidity.

 Weather: Crop growth, crop management and water quality are driven by weather.
 The 1622™ app displays data from both existing Bureau of Meteorology weather stations and local on-farm weather stations to provide a more accurate picture on rainfall variability.
 The platform also shows the seasonal climate outlook to help farmers plan ahead.

-Sugarcane farmers in the wet tropics region of north Queensland are already using the water quality and weather features of the 1622™ app.
-Other features still in development are:
+Sugarcane farmers in the wet tropics region of north Queensland are already using the water quality and weather features of the 1622™WQ app, which was launched in Cairns in January 2020.